 - Bin-packing aims to produce evenly-balanced data files with respect to their size on disk, but not necessarily number of tuples per file.
 However, the two measures are most often correlated.

-Readers of Delta tables use snapshot isolation, which means that they are not interrupted when
+Readers of Delta Lake tables use snapshot isolation, which means that they are not interrupted when

 OPTIMIZE removes unnecessary files from the transaction log.